frasersdev/manager-server/README.md

 An update to the instructions provided by manager.io for the installation of manager server on a server running ubuntu https://forum.manager.io/t/installing-server-edition-on-ubuntu-14-04-or-newer/5709
 The updates are:
-- Use mono for the standard ubuntuy repos instead of debians.
+- Use mono from the standard Ubuntu repos instead of importing Debian's.
 - The process runs under a non-privileged (restricted) user account instead of root
 - Binaries installed into /usr/local/share/manager-server
 - Application Data in /var/lib/manager-server